bkoz/registry/README.md

 # Private Docker registry setup on RHEL7.5
 ## 7/18/2018

+### These are crude unedited notes from a recent installation.

 ### Create the host-mounted directories used to persist the registry.

 #### This should be combined into a single directory.